Trotsky Marudu

-Trotsky Marudu is an Indian contemporary artist known for line drawing, animation, storyboard and computer graphics.
+Maruthappan Marudu (born 12 August 1953), popularly known as Trotsky Marudu, is an Indian contemporary artist known for line drawing, animation, storyboard and computer graphics.
 Marudu has also worked as Art director and VFX creative director for many films and is a pioneer in using computer for painting.
 He holds a diploma and a post-diploma in painting from the Madras College of Arts and Crafts and his collection of paintings have been exhibited in many countries like Australia, the UK, the US, France, Finland and many parts of India.

 Marudu's paintings is a blend of traditional and modern art, mostly figurative and later creeped into semi abstract figurative works.
 He also shifted his focus slowly into illustration, animation, digital art, photography and his passion towards comic books merged all arts into a single body.
 He opined that, "The gap between modern painting, illustrations and photography has been bridged, with the computer serving as an all-encompassing platform.
 Future artists will work like this as multimedia has become a language by itself,".

 Marudu has also published many books, and 'Kaalathin Thiraicheelai', a collective collection of Tamil intellectuals view on Marudu-the person, was also published as a book.

 Life and career

 Early life

-Marudu born in Madurai was attracted to drawing because of his father MR.Maruthappan, a Trotskyite, who encouraged him by introducing books with illustration.
+Marudu born in Madurai was attracted to drawing because of his father MR.Maruthappan, a Trotskyist, who encouraged him by introducing books with illustration.
 He was also influenced by the hand-drawn portraits of Rabindranath Tagore and Netaji Subash Chandra Bose by M. R. Acharekar, that decorated his house.
 He began to read and observe finer details of his surroundings by roaming the streets of Madurai and read about Salvador Dalí and Pablo Picasso when he was in seventh standard.
 Marudu's drawing masters Augustine and Jeyaraj nurtured him to win many prizes in competitions.